 The terms of our client contracts typically range from three to five years.
 Many of our client contracts can be terminated by our clients with or without cause, with three to six months' notice and, in most cases, without penalty.
 The termination of a substantial percentage of these contracts could adversely affect our business and reduce our revenue.
-Contracts that will expire on or before March 31, 2015 (including work orders/statement of works that will expire on or before March 31, 2015 although the related master services agreement has been renewed) represented approximately 15.9% of our revenue and 16.0% of our revenue less repair payments from our clients in fiscal 2014.
+Contracts that will expire on or before March 31, 2016 (including work orders/statement of works that will expire on or before March 31, 2016) represented approximately 22% of our revenue and 20% of our revenue less repair payments from our clients in fiscal 2015.
 Failure to meet contractual requirements could result in cancellation or non-renewal of a contract.
 Some of our contracts may be terminated by the client if certain of our key personnel working on the client project leave our employment and we are unable to find suitable replacements.
 In addition, a contract termination or significant reduction in work assigned to us by a major client could cause us to experience a higher than expected number of unassigned employees, which would increase our cost of revenue as a percentage of revenue until we are able to reduce or reallocate our headcount.
 We may not be able to replace any client that elects to terminate or not renew its contract with us, which would adversely affect our business and revenue.

-For example, one of our largest auto claims clients by revenue contribution in fiscal 2012 has terminated its contract with us with effect from April 18, 2012.
+For example, one of our largest auto claims clients by revenue contribution in fiscal 2012 terminated its contract with us with effect from April 18, 2012.
 This client accounted for 10.4% and 7.5% of our revenue and 1.3% and 1.9% of our revenue less repair payments in fiscal 2012 and 2011, respectively.

-For more information, see " - Concerns over increases in car insurance premiums have led to introduction of laws banning the payment of referral fees for claims involving personal injury, which could have a material adverse effect on our "non-fault" repairs business in our auto claims business."
-In addition, one of our top five clients by revenue contribution in fiscal 2014 and 2013, an OTA, has from the fourth quarter of fiscal 2014, been moving their customer care and sales processes that have been managed by us to a technology platform managed by another OTA under the strategic marketing agreement entered into between the two OTAs in August 2013, as a result of which we are currently losing, and expect to lose most of our business from our OTA client.
-Our OTA client's transition of their processes to the other OTA is expected to be completed by the end of December 2014, after which we expect to lose most of our business from our OTA client.
+In addition, one of our top five clients by revenue contribution in fiscal 2014 and 2013, an OTA client provided us with a lower volume of business in fiscal 2015.
+The client entered into a strategic marketing agreement with another OTA in August 2013 pursuant to which it over a period of time, from the fourth quarter of fiscal 2014 to the fourth quarter of fiscal 2015, moved its customer care and sales processes that were previously managed by us to a technology platform managed by the other OTA.
+As a result, we lost most of our business from our OTA client.
+Our OTA client accounted for 2.5%, 6.1% and 7.3% of our revenue and 2.6%, 6.5% and 7.7% of our revenue less repair payments in fiscal 2015, 2014 and 2013, respectively.
+The other OTA uses several BPM vendors to manage such processes on their technology platform.
+We are approved as one of the other OTA's providers of BPM services.
+We have managed to compete with incumbent BPM vendors for the other OTA's business and the other OTA has become one of our large clients.
+There can be no assurance that we will be able to offset the loss of business from our OTA client to a significant extent or at all.
 For more information, see "- A few major clients account for a significant portion of our revenue and any loss of business from these clients could reduce our revenue and significantly harm our business."